itsmayank0/TouristWorld/README.md

  3. Use python manage.py migrate for migrations

 #Tips:
- * In-order to use this project< You need to populate your database With some destinations.
+ * In-order to use this project, You need to populate your database With some destinations.
  * & Testimonials etc.